 To slice the roasted pork belly without shattering the crispy skin, turn it upside down on a chopping board and cut through with a sharp knife.

-Sliced air fryer pork belly on a blue plate.
+Sliced crispy air fryer pork belly on a wooden cutting board.

 Crispy Air Fryer Pork Belly

-Make crispy, melt-in-your-mouth pork belly in the air fryer in next to no time!
-Crazy delicious yet super simple, this air fryer pork belly recipe is the quick and easy way to perfectly succulent, tender pork belly with the crispy crackling of your dreams.
+Make crispy, melt-in-your-mouth pork belly in the air fryer!
+Crazy delicious yet super simple, this is the quick and easy way to make succulent, tender pork belly with the crispy crackling of your dreams.

 Ingredients